Quill feather

 When those traits are front and center, it makes it easier to make critical business decisions without losing what makes your brand memorable.
 And because customers already trust you and share in your vision, they’re more likely to follow you through business pivots and changes.

-A great brand strategy will save you money and pay for itself over time by helping you to maximize your marketing budget and reduce wasteful spending.
 It’s important to note that you must take a strategic approach to your brand building to set yourself up for success from the beginning to save you time, money, and energy in the long run.

-If you’re starting your business or looking to hone your brand strategy, you
+If you’re starting your business or looking to hone your brand strategy,

 Start by evaluating your current brand messaging, visual identity, and customer perception.
 Where did your business or product idea come from?
 Why are you here?
-Focus on
+Focus on big-picture questions to help you hone in on your brand story.

 After you’ve taken a look inward, take some time to focus outward on your customers and competitors.